bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:30:31

 No. So basically, by looking at the original transaction, they could see that it was not possible to exploit this.
-And the reason is because that Coinbase, yes, you could duplicate it, but it was already spent.
+And the reason is because that coinbase, yes, you could duplicate it, but it was already spent.
-And so you then need to reproduce the transactions that spent the Coinbase.
+And so you then need to reproduce the transactions that spent the coinbase.
-And that is impossible because one of those transactions was spending another Coinbase.
+And that is impossible because one of those transactions was spending another coinbase.
-And that other Coinbase had a number in it, it's like 5 billion or some insane number.
+And that other coinbase had a number in it, it's like 5 billion or some insane number.
 And we can never get to block 5 billion, at least not in the current code, right?
 Because it stops in 2106.